5 Agile Values incl. Retrospective Template

 Scrum Value: Commitment

-• What good are all the values if you don't stand behind them?
-What good are all the good plans and tasks if you don't take them seriously? – Nothing!
-And that is precisely why it is so important that the individual members of the team are committed.
-Commitment is not something that can be demanded, but something that arises when the needs of each individual are met.
-Most of the time, a lack of Commitment is an indication that one of the previously mentioned values is not on solid footing.
-You don't have focus, you don't feel respected in the team, or problems aren't even addressed because openness or courage are missing? – Of course you are not Committed!
+- What’s the point of all the values if you don’t stand behind them?
+What’s the point of all the good plans and tasks if you don’t take them seriously? - Nothing!
+And that’s exactly why it’s so important that the individual members of the team are committed.
+Commitment is something that you can’t demand, but something that arises when the needs of each individual are met.
+Most of the time, a lack of commitment is a sign that one of the aforementioned values is not on a solid footing.
+You have no focus, you don’t feel respected in the team or problems are not even addressed because openness or courage is lacking? - Of course you are not committed!

 Health Check Retro: The 5 Agile Values

-I think, which 5 agile values there are and why the 5 agile values are important, is now clear.
-That the 5 Agile Values are part of team health is also easy to deduce. – But how can you regularly check if the 5 Agile Values are still in line? – We asked ourselves exactly this question and developed our own retrospective template based on it:
+I think it is now clear which 5 agile values there are and why the 5 agile values are important.
+The fact that the 5 Agile Values are part of the team’s health can also be easily deduced from this. - But how can you regularly check whether the 5 Agile Values are still in harmony? - We asked ourselves exactly this question and developed our own retrospective template based on it:

 Note: This retrospective format asks for agreement with the given Health Check items on a scale.

-As you can see from the graphic, the "Health Check Retro: The 5 Agile Values" is a somewhat unconventional retrospective.
-Here, the individual questions are not answered by self-formulated answers, but by a scale (Bad – Very Good).
-Based on the mood in the team, the corresponding values of the 5 Agile Values can then be considered and reflected upon.
+As you can see from the graphic, the “Health Check Retro: The 5 Agile Values” is a somewhat unconventional retrospective.
+Here, the individual questions are not answered by self-formulated answers, but by a scale (Bad - Very Good).
+On the basis of the mood in the team, you can then focus on and reflect on the corresponding values of the 5 Agile Values.

 If you want to see more Retrospective Templates this article is surely interesting for you: 22 Refreshing Agile Retrospective Templates in 2023